firoyj/firoyj.github.io/_posts/2023-11-17-subgraphs.md

 Subgraphs offer swift access to historical blockchain data with minimal delays.
 They serve as off-chain data storage, equipped with a GraphQL API and virtually no limits, making data processing and manipulation a breeze.
 Their ease of use and effectiveness make them a valuable tool for developers."
 ---

+## Context and background:

+As the first technical writer at [Advanced Blockchain](https://www.advancedblockchain.com/), an incubator for blockchain projects, I arrived to a significant lack of technical documentation.
+In a dynamic, fast-paced setting developers were forging ahead with novel DeFi projects, but the documentation gaps presented critical bottlenecks.
+This resulted in challenges for testing code, maintenance, and onboarding.

+I assessed existing documentation, aligning it with the company goals to develop a scope and strategy for technical documentation.

+The writing sample below is an excerpt of a tutorial on Subgraphs based on a couple of meetings I had with developers on the subject.

+---

 # Subgraphs simplified: A practical tutorial

 ## Introduction

-Welcome to the tutorial on creating powerful Subgraphs for blockchain data analysis and manipulation.
-In this guide, we will walk you through the process of efficiently leveraging subgraphs and their potential applications.
+Welcome to our tutorial on harnessing the power of Subgraphs for insightful blockchain data analysis and manipulation.
+Throughout this guide, we'll walk through the process of efficiently using subgraphs and explore their diverse applications.

 ## Understanding subgraphs

 Subgraphs offer swift access to historical blockchain data with minimal delays.
-They serve as off-chain data storage, equipped with a GraphQL API and virtually no limits, making data processing and manipulation a breeze.
+They serve as off-chain data storage solutions, equipped with a [GraphQL](https://graphql.org/) API, imposing virtually no limits on data processing and manipulation.
 Their ease of use and effectiveness make them a valuable tool for developers.

 ## When to use subgraphs

 Subgraphs are ideal for the following scenarios:

-- When the blockchain you are working with is supported (note: some chains might not be supported).
+- **Supported Blockchains:** Ensure the blockchain you're working with is supported, noting that some chains might not be compatible.
-- Dealing with large volumes of historical data on a regular basis.
+- **Handling Extensive Historical Data:** Ideal for managing large volumes of historical data on a regular basis.
-- When a short delay in listing new blocks is acceptable, as subgraphs take time to catch up.
+- **Delay in Block Listing:** When it's acceptable to have a brief delay in listing new blocks is acceptable, as subgraphs take time to catch up.
-- _Not_ for aggregating data from various sources; deploying on multiple chains simultaneously is not yet supported.
+- **Single-Chain:** Not suitable for aggregating data from various sources; deploying on multiple chains simultaneously is not yet supported.

+Subgraphs are custom-built open APIs designed to efficiently organize blockchain data for easy searching, retrieval, and querying.
+This enables applications to access specific data without the need to sift through the entire blockchain.

+As open APIs, developers can integrate subgraphs into their decentralized applications (dApps).

 ## Implementing subgraphs: A step-by-step approach